opencog/sensory/DesignLearn-A.md

 being forced to dream?

 ### Rubiks
-Adam proposed somethng slightly more agentic: solving the rubiks cube.
+Adam proposed something slightly more agentic: solving the rubiks cube.
 The agent can "see" all the facets of the cube, and the agent can apply any of the basic moves, and see the resulting changes.
 The learning task is to see if the agent can learn to solve the cube.

 How should I think of this?
-"Solving" is finding a set of moves that take it from one (predeterimined, given) location in configuration space to another (predetermined, requested) location in confidguration space.
+"Solving" is finding a set of moves that take it from one (predetermined, given) location in configuration space to another (predetermined, requested) location in configuration space.
 To build a bridge, a sequence of moves, from one to the other.
 To solve a certain constraint satisfaction problem.